 Enforcement of Insurance Laws

 The Commissioner has the authority to enforce state insurance laws and regulations.
-This includes taking action against companies or agents that violate these laws.
-They issue penalties and fines, and sometimes they even revoke licenses.
+This includes acting against companies or agents that violate these laws.
+They may impose administrative penalties, levy fines, issue cease-and-desist orders, or suspend and revoke licenses when violations occur.

 Policy Development